8ta4/say/README.md

 To improve accuracy, you can consider accent coaching, simpler diction, or avoiding complex or fancy vocabulary.
 This is similar to learning to touch-type to type faster.

-`say` aims to capture your thoughts anytime and anywhere, but common sense applies.
+`say` aims to capture your thoughts anytime, but common sense applies.
 If any human listener cannot understand you, `say` will probably struggle too.

 ### Encryption